gsantopaolo/gsantopaolo.github.io/_posts/2025/2025-06-25-N-gram-Language-Models-The-Classic-Building-Blocks-of-Predictive-Text.md

 mermaid: true
 ---

-# N-gram Language Models: The Classic Building Blocks of Predictive Text 🤓

 Have you ever tapped on your phone’s keyboard and seen it guess your next word?
 That “magic” used to (and often still does!) come from **n-gram language models**—the statistical workhorses that predate today’s fancy LLMs.
 N-gram language models are one of the classic approaches to predicting text.